Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/bones/editing/naming.rst

-The three *AutoName* entries of the *Armature* and *Specials* menu :kbd:`W` allow you to automatically add a suffix to all selected bones, based on the position of their root relative to the armature center and its local coordinates:
+The three *AutoName* entries of the *Armature* and *Specials* menu :kbd:`W` allow you to automatically add a suffix to all selected bones, based on the position of their root relative to the armature's origin and its local coordinates:

 AutoName Left/Right
    will add the ".L" suffix to all bones with a *positive* X-coordinate root,